pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

-> An exciting, creative and provocative set of ideas on how to make progress on some of the most fundamental problems in the world.
-You will never think the same way again after reading this book.<br></br>
-— [Jason Furman](https://en.wikipedia.org/wiki/Jason_Furman), Former Chair of the Council of Economic Advisors and  Aetna Professor of the Practice of Economic Policy, Harvard University

-`<br></br>

 > *Plurality* is an important book on one of today’s central challenges—building collaboration and shared purpose across diversity.
 The authors approach this challenge not simply in ... politics...but also offer valuable insights on...technology, economics, and beyond.<br></br>